- About Us

 The Springfield-Greene County Park Board is committed to provide the highest quality of leisure opportunities, to offer programs for relaxation as well as stimulation, and to encourage personal and community enrichment for the citizens of Springfield, Missouri and Greene County.

 - The Springfield-Greene County Park Board includes 102 sites, ranging from neighborhood playgrounds to multi-use recreational facilities.
-The system includes 3 golf courses, 3 family centers, a zoo, a farm park, a botanical center, several sports / athletic complexes, 2 indoor aquatics centers, 6 outdoor swimming pools, multiple School-Park sites and more than 100 miles of recreational trails.
+The system includes three golf courses, three family centers, a zoo, a farm park, a botanical center, several sports / athletic complexes, two indoor aquatics centers, six outdoor swimming pools, multiple School-Park sites and more than 100 miles of recreational trails.

 - Each year, parks facilities host more than 50 national, regional, state and local tournaments in softball, baseball, soccer, hockey, tennis, volleyball and golf, generating an estimated $13-15 million annually for the local economy.